cp3402-students/project-2025-tr1-jcua-team4/documentation/theme.md

 ### Theme design
 We wanted to create a simplistic, modern and a sleek website.
 The color palate for the website was based off of the site logo.
 The site uses sans-serif font which makes site content easy to read and scan.
+The headings and text on the site are written appropriately with different colors and sizes that fit the overall theme of the website.
+All links are clearly styled to indicate interactivity, using appropriate colors to enhance accessibility.